This post may contain affiliate links.

 Add the butter and return to a boil.
 Add the sugar.
 Return to a boil and boil for one minute.

 Remove the pan from the heat.
 Remove any foam with a metal spoon.
-Ladle the jam into hot sterilized jars, leaving 1/4 inch head space, and process in boiling water canner for 5 minutes.
+Ladle the jam into hot sterilized jars, leaving 1/4 inch head space.
+You can easily measure the head space with this inexpensive canning funnel.

 Yield: 4 pints or 8 half-pints